Dave (film): Plot

-The next day, Dave calls a press conference and, when Bob fires him, threatens to tell the press corps the truth about Mitchell.
-He orders Bob to resign and announces a plan to provide a job to every American who wants one.
+The next day, Dave, still as Mitchell, calls a press conference, making Bob furious that Dave is no longer obeying him.
+Dave fires Bob, who in turn tries to fire him, but Dave dares Bob to tell the press about the switch.
+At the press conference, Dave announces both his firing of Bob and a monumental plan to provide a job to every American who wants one.

-Nance returns from Africa and pleads his innocence of the scandal to Dave, who hears about Bob’s plot from Alan.
-To get back at Dave, Bob reveals evidence implicating Mitchell in the scandal, which Alan admits is true.
-Despite talk of impeachment, Dave refuses to back off his jobs plan.
+Nance returns from Africa and confronts Dave for trying to frame him for crimes of which Bob and the real Mitchell are actually guilty.
+In retaliation against Dave, Bob reveals evidence implicating Mitchell in the scandal, which Alan admits is true.
+Despite talk of impeachment, Dave refuses to back off his jobs plan, while Bob quietly begins to garner support for a presidential run.

-During a joint session of Congress, Dave admits that Bob’s allegations are true and takes responsibility for the scandal.
-He produces proof, furnished by Alan, that shows Bob was directly involved and Nance is innocent.
-As he continues his speech, he fakes another stroke and switches bodies with Mitchell on the way to the hospital, enabling him to resume his previous life.
-The hospital pronounces the "second" stroke as major and Mitchell continues to lie in a coma for several more months before dying.
-Nance becomes president, Bob and several administration officials are eventually indicted, and the jobs plan becomes law.
+During a joint session of Congress, Dave admits that Bob's allegations are true and produces proof, provided by Alan, that shows that Bob was also involved, and that Nance is innocent.
+After Dave apologizes to Nance and the country, he fakes another stroke; switching places with Mitchell, he resumes his previous life.
+The hospital pronounces the "second" stroke as major, and Mitchell continues to lie in a coma for five more months before dying.
+As acting president and then president, Nance backs the jobs plan, which becomes law.
+Bob and several Mitchell administration officials are indicted, while Alan continues working in the White House.

-Dave runs for city council with the help of Murray and his staff at his employment agency.
+Dave runs for the D.C. city council with the help of Murray and his employment agency staff.
 Dave is surprised one day when Ellen visits.
-He escorts her into his office where they share their first kiss.
-Dave closes the shades to give them privacy and Duane steps in front of the door, wearing one of Dave’s campaign buttons.
+He escorts her into his office, where they share their first kiss.
+Dave closes the shades to give them privacy and Duane, wearing one of Dave's campaign buttons, steps in front of the door.